Important Updates: One Big Beautiful Bill Act

 Beginning July 1, 2026, the Federal Graduate PLUS Loan program - which currently allows graduate students to borrow up to the full cost of attendance for their program of study - will be discontinued for new borrowers.

-Legacy Provision: If a student has a Graduate PLUS Loan disbursed before July 1, 2026, while enrolled in a credentialed program of study, the student can continue to borrow from the Graduate PLUS Loan program for 3 academic years or until the end of their program of study, whichever comes first.
+Legacy Provision: If a student has an Unsubsidized or Graduate PLUS Loan disbursed before July 1, 2026, while enrolled in a credentialed program of study, the student can continue to borrow from the Unsubsidized or Graduate PLUS Loan program for 3 academic years from the start of their program or until the end of their program of study, whichever comes first.
+Students must remain continuously enrolled in the same credentialed program to retain legacy borrowing eligibility.
+A withdrawal, a lapse in enrollment, or change in program/degree level may terminate the legacy provision.

 Students who have not received a Direct Unsubsidized Loan disbursement before July 1, 2026 will be subject to the following new Direct Unsubsidized Loan limits:

-Legacy Provision: If a student has a Direct Unsubsidized Loan disbursed before July 1, 2026, while enrolled in a credentialed program of study, the student can continue to borrow under the current loan limits for 3 academic years or until the end of their program of study, whichever comes first.
+Legacy Provision: If a student has a Direct Unsubsidized Loan disbursed before July 1, 2026, while enrolled in a credentialed program of study, the student can continue to borrow under the current loan limits for 3 academic years from the start of their program or until the end of their program of study, whichever comes first.
+Students must remain continuously enrolled in the same credentialed program to retain legacy borrowing eligibility.
+A withdrawal, a lapse in enrollment, or change in program/degree level may terminate the legacy provision.
+The lifetime limit apply regardless of legacy status.

 Beginning July 1, 2026, parents will only be permitted to borrow up to $20,000 per year per dependent student and a $65,000 aggregate limit per dependent student.
 These limits apply to all parents of a student, so the maximum amount a student may receive in a year is $20,000, and across all years is $65,000, regardless of whether one or more parents are borrowing on their behalf.
 This is a change from current law, which allows parents to borrow up to the full cost of attendance per child.

-Legacy Provision: If a student has a Parent PLUS Loan disbursed before July 1, 2026, while the dependent student is enrolled in a credentialed program of study, the parent can continue to borrow from the Parent PLUS Loan program for 3 academic years or until their dependent student reaches the end of their program of study, whichever comes first.
+Legacy Provision: If a student has a Parent PLUS Loan disbursed before July 1, 2026, while the dependent student is enrolled in a credentialed program of study, the parent can continue to borrow from the Parent PLUS Loan program for 3 academic years from the start of their program or until their dependent student reaches the end of their program of study, whichever comes first.
+Students must remain continuously enrolled in the same credentialed program to retain legacy borrowing eligibility.
+A withdrawal, a lapse in enrollment, or change in program/degree level may terminate the legacy provision.

 Key Changes to Federal Pell Grants